cheyrou23/using-cloud/help for end users/Using lucidchart and lucidpress.md

 ### About Lucid apps

-Lucidpress is a web-based drag and drop publishing and page layout application for creating content for print or digital.
+Lucidpress is a web-based drag and drop publishing and page layout application for creating print or digital content.

-Lucidchart is a web based diagramming tool similar to Microsoft Visio.
+Lucidchart is a web-based diagramming tool similar to Microsoft Visio.

 ###Security

 Use a password made up of 3 random words, and ask your IT team to [setup single sign on](https://lucidchart.zendesk.com/hc/en-us/articles/207300096-Lucidchart-and-SAML).
 Lucid do not yet support two factor authentication.

 If you think someone may have accessed your account contact your administrator.
-If you lose a device that can access Lucid contact your administrator and [sign yourself out of all sessions](https://www.bettercloud.com/monitor/the-academy/how-to-sign-out-of-slack-on-all-devices-at-once/).

 Use a [modern browser](https://whatbrowser.org) or the [iOS app](https://lucidchart.zendesk.com/hc/en-us/articles/207300176-iOS-10-Lucidchart-App-Quickview) to make sure you are using a secure (HTTPS) connection.